 For constant sample time, the block sample time assignment is

-Blocks that use a variable sample time have an implicit
+Blocks that use a variable sample time have an implicit sample time parameter that

 is a unique variable

 To learn how to write your own block that uses a variable sample time, see C MEX S-Function Examples.

-To set Tbase in your own C S-Function block, use
+To set Tbase in your own C S-Function block, use the

 Tnext = n Tbase + T